Self-Supervised Visuo-Tactile Pretraining to Locate and Follow Garment Features: Physical Experiments

-In these experiments, to test if Vision-Guided Search can differentiate targets from multiple distractors, we include false tactile anomalies along the path of the robot to the correct feature.
+In these experiments, to test if \algabbr{} can differentiate targets from multiple distractors, we include false tactile anomalies along the path of the robot to the correct feature.
 We use $m_2=0.6$ and $n_2=60$.
 The robot is slowed to 20\% speed when a target candidate is detected.
 Figure~\ref{sfig:vis-guided} shows an example.
-We use Tactile Anomaly Detection as a baseline, and run 10 trials for each experiment varying the start location.
+We use Anomaly Detection as a baseline to test if the distractions are indeed distractors, and run 10 trials for each experiment varying the start location.
 An experiment is a success if the robot stops with the feature specified by the visual image in the tactile image.
-We consider the following three settings: \textbf{Multi-texture garment}: The robot searches for a ruffled portion of a dress amidst seams and crumples, a subtle difference in tactile texture to detect. \textbf{Finding a zipper among multiple edges}: The robot searches for a zipper on a multi-textured surface.
-We layer two different towels on a bag with a zipper, and the query image is a visual image of the zipper (Figure~\ref{sfig:vis-guided}). \textbf{Finding a button in a blouse}: The robot slides on a blouse until a button is found, ignoring seams along the way.
+We consider the following three settings:

+\textbf{Multi-texture garment}: The robot searches for a ruffled portion of a dress amidst seams and crumples, a subtle difference in tactile texture to detect. \textbf{Finding a zipper among multiple edges}:

+The robot searches for a zipper on a multi-textured surface.
+We layer two different towels on a bag with a zipper, and the query image is a visual image of the zipper (Figure~\ref{sfig:vis-guided}).

+\textbf{Finding a button in a blouse}: The robot slides on a blouse until a button is found, ignoring seams along the way.

-The results summarized in Table~\ref{tab:vgs} show that our policy achieves 100\% success rate while the baseline achieves 20\% average success rate, suggesting that the learned latent space can successfully correlate the tactile and vision information.
+The results, summarized in Table~\ref{tab:vgs}, show that \algabbr{} achieves a 100\% success rate while the baseline achieves 20\% average success rate, suggesting that the learned latent space can successfully correlate tactile and vision information, while anomaly detection easily mis-fires on distractor features.